American Bar Association: Accreditation process criticisms

 In May 2019, the ABA Council of the Section of Legal Education and Admissions to the Bar changed the requirement for graduate bar passage rates.
 Previously, to remain accredited, schools had to have a 75% bar passage rate for students within 5 years of graduation, with various ways to meet this standard and no law schools having ever been found in violation of the rule.
 The new rule requires the 75% bar passage rate be achieved within 2 years with no exceptions.
 The change was passed by the Section despite failing a vote in the ABA House of Delegates twice.
 Proponents of the change say the increased standard will ensure students are better prepared for passing the bar and for legal practice in general with less students acquiring large student debt without reasonable job opportunities.
 Opponents claim this will adversely affect diversity in law schools, which will be forced to increase their admissions standards and required LSAT scores, which in turn will disproportionately affect minority applicants.
 Under the new plan, 14 schools will be at risk of losing their accreditation if their bar-passage rates do not improve within two years.
 At the time of the rule change, three law schools were currently in the process of closing, and another school was under probation.
 In June 2019, the ABA voted to revoke the accreditation of Thomas Jefferson School of Law in San Diego, California.

 Antitrust consent decree and contempt fine

 In 1995 the United States Department of Justice accused the ABA of violating Section 1 of the Sherman Act in its law school accreditation proceedings.
 The case was resolved with a consent decree.
 In 2006, the ABA acknowledged that it violated the consent decree and paid DOJ a $185,000 fine.

-Continuing legal education

-The American Bar Association Center for Continuing Legal Education (ABA-CLE) serves as the central CLE resource for the ABA.
-It is overseen by the ABA Standing Committee on Continuing Legal Education and works closely with experts from the ABA Sections and the profession at large.
-In addition to its own distribution, the ABA-CLE is also delivered via private, non-profit CLE organizations, such as Practising Law Institute and for-profit organizations, such as West LegalEdCenter.